lidofinance/lido-content/lido-landing/scorecard.md

   being decentralized, trustless, governance-minimized and ethos-aligned with the Ethereum community.
 ---
-Lido started with a mission to keep Ethereum decentralized and to democratize access to staking on the Beacon Chain.
+Lido DAO’s purpose is to keep Ethereum decentralized, accessible to all, and resistant to censorship.

+Lido DAO’s mission is to make staking simple, secure, and decentralized.

+And the endgame is a world in which Ethereum is the co-ordination and value layer of the internet

-While the protocol specification and related technologies evolve, Lido continues to drive towards its vision of a trustless, governance-minimized, and ethos aligned liquid staking protocol.
+As the protocol specification and related technologies evolve, Lido continues to drive towards its vision of a trustless, governance-minimized, and ethos aligned liquid staking protocol.

 The scorecard below shows how we are doing.
-We invite input and feedback from the Ethereum community to keep track along the way on our [research forum](https://research.lido.fi/).
+We invite anyone who cares to provide feedback on our [research forum](https://research.lido.fi/).

 ## Where we’re already succeeding

-While these attributes will remain under review, we assess Lido's performance to be 'Good'.
-We welcome community feedback on the attributes and how they are scored on our Research Forum.

 :::scorecard-table
 rows: